Historic Feather River water near Merlin California

 If lower Feather flows, closures, or crowding are wrong, pivot to the Lower Yuba for a more trout-focused tailwater day or to the American for another Central Valley river where urban access may fit the plan better.

-Verify CDFW's current lower Feather River regulations before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Verify CDFW's current lower Feather River rules before fishing.
 Reach boundaries around Fish Barrier Dam, Table Mountain bicycle bridge, hatchery areas, salmon rules, trout/steelhead rules, and annual updates can materially change the plan.

 Fish Barrier Dam and hatchery boundary context